The Arc of a Conversation

 In this ideal conversation, there would also be an easy turn-taking; “I talk, you listen – you talk, I listen”.
 There would be a sharing of information and also a sharing of emotion.

 Our conversation would follow an arc that started with a greeting.
-The arc would rise and fall as our excitement, quickened and slowed as our emotions flowed and ebbed.
+The arc would rise as our excitement mounts and and fall or slow as our emotions ebb.
 This arc – rising and falling – might be expressed through our body movements, our facial expressions, and the tone of our voice.
 All to be reflected back at us like a mirror as our partner reacted to what we were communicating.

 When you think about it, most of our conversations aren’t started because there’s something that one party wants to simply “tell” the other.
 Good conversations aren’t a one-sided affair.
 Many times conversations raise as many questions as they answer.
 Many times people interact with one another to process something new; something they’re thinking about, something they would like to share with an active partner.

 This website’s intention is to start that conversation.
 To follow the arc of inquiry.
 The intention isn’t to answer all of the questions that might arise.
-Rather the hope is that we can offer the greeting that starts a dialogue that goes beyond the pages here; one that might follow us as we interact with the people in our lives, be they friends, colleagues, or people who are deafblind.
+Rather the hope is that we can offer the greeting that starts a dialogue that goes beyond the pages here; one that might follow us as we interact with the people in our lives, friends, family, colleagues, and especially children who are deafblind.

 What to Anticipate

 Unlike many websites that provide “how-to” instructions, this space is meant to be thought provoking, even challenging.
-We want to take a deep dive into what it means to experience the world primarily through the sense of “touch”, something none of us as sighted and/or hearing people do.
+We want to take a deep dive into what it means to experience the world primarily through the sense of “touch”, something none of us as sighted and/or hearing people can actually do.
 We can never be the “expert” when it comes to the world of people who are deafblind, but we can become more empathetic and thoughtful in our approach to interaction.
 We can discover how the “world of touch” is very interesting and potentially exciting; a different world from our experience.
 We believe it is important for parents and educators to value the tactile perspective and endeavor to become more fluent in the deafblind child’s primary language of touch.

-We also hope that this webspace will cause you to reflect on what it means to be a person who is deafblind and to ask what our role should be as educators and family members who want to connect with individuals who are deafblind.
-Can we open ourselves to the child’s expertise and learn from him or her that rich landscape existing in the tactile world of deafblind?
+We also hope that this webspace will cause you to reflect on what it means to be a person who is deafblind and to ask what our role should be as educators and family members who hope to connect on a deeper level.
+Can we open ourselves to the child’s expertise and learn from him or her about the rich landscape that exists in their tactile world?

 We pose questions along the way and encourage you to ponder them as you consider your child or student.
 We ask you to look and listen to the videos and other content of this webspace with an open and curious mind.